dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 There are pre-compilers for various languages in [Tool] -> [Plug-in Installation], such as less, ts, etc. After installing the pre-compiler, all projects can be shared.

 **sass Example：**
+> After install pre-compiler, you will find the command in "External Commands".

 <img src="/static/snapshots/started_tutorial/plugins-precompiler.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

 **sass/less tips：**

-Less and sass can be configured to automatically compile when saving files in the plug-in configuration.
+Less and sass can be configured to automatically compile when saving files.

 > After installing the less or sass plugin, enter the menu [Tools] [Plug-in Installation] [compile-less], click the package.json file, and modify onDidSaveExecution to true.
 Please note that you need to restart HBuilderX for the changes to take effect.